lthalex915/ai-learning-platform/README.md

 ```

 ## Getting Started
 1. Open `index.html` in a modern web browser.
-You may also consider to run `python3 -m venv .venv && source .venv/bin/activate && python -m http.server 8000` in terminal first, then run `http://localhost:8000` in modern web browser.
+You may also consider to run `python3 -m venv .venv && source .venv/bin/activate && python -m http.server 8000` in terminal first, then run `http://localhost:8000` in modern web browser
+2. Obtain the API key from [OpenRouter](https://openrouter.ai), and paste it inside Settings tab
-2. Upload your study materials
+3. Upload your study materials
-3. Choose from Summarize, Explain, or Generate Exercises
+4. Choose from Summarize, Explain, or Generate Exercises
-4. Interact with the generated content
+5. Interact with the generated content
-5. Export or save your work locally
+6. Export or save your work locally

 ## Browser Compatibility
 - Chrome 80+